Here we don't provide a complete list of available software. To check, what is currently available, please also check the output of

 matlab

-Right now the usage on compute nodes is still being set up, currently, please use Matlab on the compute nodes fat-003 and fat-004 accessed by the slurm partition matlab.
+Please do not use Matlab on the login nodes, instead use the compute nodes fat-003 and fat-004 that are accessed by the slurm partition matlab.

 Please note that this might change again in the future.
 We will keep you informed!